sbrudenell/btrfs2s3/README.md

 Generally, preserving fewer backups will reduce storage cost.

-Moreover, a *deeper backup tree* will reduce storage cost. `btrfs2s3` maintains a tree of incremental backups.
+Moreover, a *deeper backup tree* will reduce storage cost. `btrfs2s3` maintains a tree of differential backups.
 This allows you to de-duplicate data.

 Let's assume: